A calcaneal osteotomy is a procedure usually performed to correct damage caused by osteoarthritis or a deformity in your heel.

 Once you have fully recovered from the anaesthesia, a physiotherapist will visit you to help you start moving around on your own.
 You will not be able to put weight on your operated foot for up to 6 weeks.
 They will also teach you how to go up and down stairs safely.

-Going home after hind foot osteotomy
+Going home after calcaneal osteotomy

 You will not be able to drive until released to do by your consultant.
 Please arrange for someone to take you home when you are discharged.